The negative and positive values of cultural anthropology

 Christians to discard behaviors of their old way of life: moral evils such as murder, lying,

-- Pick and choose! -- In Paul's writings there are also references to behavior patterns which
+- Pick and choose! -- Paul's writings contain references to behavior patterns that Christians are

-Christians are not expected to discard (although they are expected to transform them).
+not expected to discard (though they may justifiably be expected to transform them).
 These are

 the accepted behavior patterns of organized society -- what the anthropologist calls the social

 structure.
-It is important to distinguish between the bad customs which converts must discard and
+It is important to distinguish between the bad customs that converts must discard and

-the social structure within which they have to operate.
+the social structure within which they must operate.